Joni Mitchell Archives: Volume 1: The Early Years (1963–1967)

 The first volume of unreleased archived material, Joni Mitchell Archives – Vol. 1: The Early Years (1963–1967), was released on October 30, 2020.
 The five-disc box set includes the archived material that was recorded in the years preceding the release of Mitchell's debut studio album, Song to a Seagull (1968).
 The box set also includes a booklet with liner notes featuring conversations about the time period between writer/filmmaker Cameron Crowe and Mitchell.

 Volume 2: The Reprise Years (1968–1971)

 The second volume of unreleased archived material, Joni Mitchell Archives – Vol. 2: The Reprise Years (1968–1971), was released November 12, 2021.
-The box set includes the archived material that was recorded in the years between the release of Mitchell's debut studio album, Song to a Seagull (1968) and her fourth studio album, Blue (1971).
+The box set consists of the archived material that was recorded during Mitchell's tenure at Reprise Records, which includes the years between the release of her debut studio album, Song to a Seagull (1968) and her fourth studio album, Blue (1971).
 The set is available in multiple formats, including as a five-disc CD set and, exclusive to the official Joni Mitchell web store, a limited edition 10-LP vinyl set.
 Like the first set, the second volume also includes a booklet with liner notes featuring conversations about the time period between Cameron Crowe and Mitchell.

+Volume 3: The Asylum Years (1972–1975)

+The third volume of unreleased material, Joni Mitchell Archives – Vol. 3: The Asylum Years (1972–1975), was released on October 6, 2023.
+The box set consists of the archived material that was recorded during the first half of Mitchell's tenure at Asylum Records, which includes the years between the release of her fifth studio album, For the Roses (1972) and her seventh studio album, The Hissing of Summer Lawns (1975).

+Volume 4: The Asylum Years (1976–1980)

+The fourth volume of unreleased material, Joni Mitchell Archives – Vol. 4: The Asylum Years (1976–1980), was released on October 4, 2024. he box set consists of the archived material that was recorded during the second half of Mitchell's tenure at Asylum Records, which includes the years between the release of her eighth studio album, Hejira (1976) and her second live album, Shadows and Light (1980).